How to Open a Locked Bathroom Door from Outside

 Call a Locksmith

 If you discover your door is not equipped with a privacy lock, the next best thing for you to do is call a locksmith.
 These are professionals who will be able to open your door without damaging the lock, knob or door frame.
-While there are other methods to opening a locked door, if you are not properly trained you could end up damaging your property.
+While there are other methods for opening a locked door if you are not properly trained you could end up damaging your property.

 A locksmith will also have helpful advice on how to prevent future lockouts.